 Need curtains for an outdoor space, such as a deck or pool room?
 Look for outdoor curtains that are fade-resistant, mildew-resistant and/or water repellant.
 Some are UV-protected (UPF 50+).
 Sheers and lighting-blocking outdoor curtains are available in a variety of colors, styles and textures.

 Update your kitchen, living room, bedroom, bathroom or other space with these stylish curtain window ideas.
 Ready to find the curtains and curtain hardware you need in your local store?
-Use The Home Depot app to locate products and check inventory.
+Use The Home Depot Mobile App to locate products and check inventory.
 We'll take you to the exact aisle and bay.